Phil-CST-BCIT/Phil-Antony-docs/docs/write_code.md

 ## Testing Pycharm and Python3
 We need to write a simple code to check if Python3 works.

-1. Open Pycharm
+1. Open Pycharm.

-2. Create a new file, give it any name you like
+2. Create a new file, give it any name you like.

 3. Write the followin code.